19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 ### Qualifications of liquidator

 83\.
-No person shall be appointed as a liquidator of a management corporation unless he is an approved company auditor under the Companies Act (Cap.
+No person shall be appointed as a liquidator of a management corporation unless he is an approved liquidator under the Companies Act (Cap.
 50).

 [16/87]